elementary classroom literacy centers

 Reading Comprehension Stations: Deepening Understanding

 Reading comprehension is the ultimate goal of literacy, and dedicated stations can target this skill effectively.
-These centers focus on helping students understand, interpret, and analyze what they read.
+These centres focus on helping students understand, interpret, and analyse what they read.

 A “Text Detective” station could provide students with short passages and graphic organizers designed to help them identify main ideas, supporting details, and author’s purpose.
 Students might use highlighters to mark key information and then fill out a corresponding chart.